 Speak with a Florida Auto Accident Lawyer Today

 Sorting out legal liability following a fatal auto accident is often difficult.
 An experienced Boca Raton wrongful death attorney can review your family’s case and provide you with appropriate guidance for moving forward.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.